 -

 Disk Space Usage: The databases that store hashes will occupy disk space.
-The size of the file-level database is proportional to the number of files delivered in the job, while the block-level database size is proportional to the total amount of data delivered.
+The size of the file-level database is proportional to the number of files delivered in the job, while the block-level database size is proportional to the total volume of the data.

 -